By Wolfgang Unger

 Note: Data transfer between availability Zones do cost extra, see the next bullet point.

 S3 Buckets for example are per Default accessed public.
-Even if you access their content from within
+Even if you access their content from

 your VPC, this you will be charged for this traffic.